deletX/DM-Project/README.md

 ## Disclaimer
-This work has only been tested with PyCharm 2020.2.1 (Professional Edition) as IDE and Ubuntu 18.04 LTS as OS.
+This work has only been tested with PyCharm 2020.2.1 (Professional Edition) as IDE, Ubuntu 18.04 LTS as OS and Android as mobile OS.